joeTiger/memo/README.md

 # memo
-MEMOrize all your ubuntu command lines and share them with colleagues. a powerful python history tool...
+MEMOrize all your ubuntu command lines and share them with colleagues. a powerful python history tool... btw, no need root permission to install this tool..

 ### **Download**
 download the **memo_1.0.XX.tar.gz** file